pythonquick/innernet-blog/content/posts/elixir/pi-calculation.md

-Running the final program on the Raspberry Pis shot up the temperature upward of 80 °C. For any long periods of calculation this cannot be good for the life of the chips so I put some heatsinks on the chips:
+Running the final program on the Raspberry Pis shot up the temperature upward of 80 °C. For any long periods of calculation this cannot be good for the life of the chips so I added some heatsinks:

 ![heatsink]({filename}/extras/rpi-heatsink.JPG)

-The heatsinks really makes a difference.
+The heatsinks really make a difference.
 Without the heatsinks, the idle temperature was about 45°C and with heatsink it came down to 42°C. During full load, the temperature would be about 82°C without heatsink.
 With heatsink and active cooling with some fans, the temperature could be held between 50°C and